ioanniskalogridis/Robust-functional-linear-regression/README.md

 The implementation uses an initial unpenalized S-estimator and then the penalized variant of IRLS in order to obtain the MM-estimator.
 Contact me at ioannis.kalogridis@kuleuven.be for remarks and/or suggestions.

-Here is an example in R. First, load the functions mm.pen.sp and ls.pen.sp from the files "Main function (MM P-splines).R" and "Least-squares P-spline estimator.R" respectively.
+Here is an example in R. First, load the functions mm.pen.sp and ls.pen.sp from the files "Main function (MM P-splines).R" and "Least-squares P-spline estimator.R", respectively.

 # Tecator data